tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking
 This setting enables the transfer of client_id and session_id data across two or more websites via URL GET parameter.
 This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

-Please note that the server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
-Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

-#### Cross-domain tracking enabled
-Enable cross-domain tracking.
+Create a lookup table variable with

 Add the domains one for row.

 <img width="818" alt="Screenshot 2025-01-16 alle 14 33 32" src="https://github.com/user-attachments/assets/0ed6a515-8fd3-4834-8a7b-f1f19491a63f" />

+Please note that also the server-side GTM container must be configured correctly to make cross-domain tracking works.
+Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

 If ```enable_cross_domain_tracking``` option is enabled, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
 When a user clicks on a cross-domain link, the event listener sends a ```get_user_data``` request to the Nameless Analytics Server-Side client tag.